Courageously written by Rory Adams

 Options with an asterix should have a way to write in an answer.

-7. Make sure IDs, badges, any public-facing information has everyone’s appropriate name and gender.
-Yes, even in government jobs, you can do this!
+7. Make sure IDs, badges, any public-facing information that include personal information, has everyone’s appropriate name and gender.
+Provide the third option of X, rather than the traditional, binary options of M/F. Yes, even in government jobs, you can do this!

 8. Be a good ally.
 Guide others on pronoun usage.
 If you hear someone use the wrong pronouns for a colleague or friend, correct them.